Slovenia & Croatia

 Cuisine • Olive oil is a staple of the Croatian diet and is used in the preparation of many dishes.
 While each region has its own culinary styles incorporating locally sourced meats, cheeses, breads, and produce, continental options such as pastas and pizzas are common.
 Fresh seafood is ubiquitous along the coast, where Italian influences are most notable.
 Custards and gelatos are popular desserts.
 Slovenian cuisine is a mix of Central European and Mediterranean influences.
 Dishes often feature ingredients such as pork, beef, potatoes, cabbage, mushrooms, and dairy products.
 Popular dishes include štruklji, jota, and potica.

-Sign up for two programs & save $500!
+Enroll in two programs & save $1,000!

-$300 tuition discount + no application fee
+$800 tuition discount + no second application fee